 Spiky With Short Back and Sides

 This style is almost like a faux hawk.
 The hair is clipper cut very short right up the sides and back.
-The top is blended with the sides at the round of the head and cut to about one-and-a-half inches on top.
+The top is blended with the sides at the round of the head and cut to about 1.5 inches on top.